alexqfredrickson/notes/programming/databases.md

 *Databases* are generally optimized for *OLTP* ("online transaction processing") operations.
 OLTP is optimized for `INSERT`, `UPDATE`, and `DELETE` transactions.

 *Data warehouses* are generally optimized for *OLAP* ("online analytical processing") operations.

+## The Closed World Assumption

+The "closed world assumption" states that relational variables at a given point in time contain all/only tuples that represent instantiations of predicates corresponding to the relational variables that evaluate to `True` at that given time (whew!).

+## Joins

+ * Inner joins find the intersection of two sets.
+ * Left-outer joins contain all members of the left set, and matching members from the right set.
+ * Right-outer joins work similarly.
+ * Full outer joins return matching records from two sets.

 ## TODO